 - 1. SUPPORTS anti-pollution programs, publicity and legislation with its enforcement to reduce industrial and environmental health hazards and to correct pollution problems; - 2.
 In regard to nuclear power: - a.
-BELIEVES that the United States should refrain from issuing permits for the siting, construction or operation of all nuclear power plants until such a time as the present problems these plants pose to the nation's health and safety are resolved; - b.
-URGES the U.S. Government to immediately institute programs to replace functioning nuclear power plants with safer, renewable forms of energy production; - c.
-BELIEVES that the United States should suspend exportation of nuclear power plants to other countries pending resolution of the associated world security questions and the safety of nuclear power; - 3.
+BELIEVES that the United States should continue issuing permits for the siting, construction or operation of Generation III and IV nuclear power plants; - b.
+URGES the United States Government to immediately institute programs to replace fossil fuel power plants with either Generation III or newer nuclear power plants, or renewable forms of energy production; - c.
+BELIEVES that the United States should export nuclear power plant technology to other countries to aid in the replacement of fossil fuel-based energy sources, assuming regional security questions and safety measures can be guaranteed. - 3.
 SUPPORTS preventative, educational, testing, case-finding and follow-up programs regarding lead poisoning; - 4.
-SUPPORTS efforts directed at the following objectives for asbestos control: - a. revisions of Environmental Protection Agency and other federal regulations so as to extend asbestos building monitoring standards beyond elementary and secondary schools to all buildings and to institute asbestos removal where needed: - b. studies of asbestos form products and their potential health impact; - c. alternatives to the use of asbestos wherever it poses a human health hazard. - 5.
+SUPPORTS efforts directed at the following objectives for asbestos control: - a. revisions of Environmental Protection Agency and other federal regulations so as to extend asbestos building monitoring standards beyond elementary and secondary schools to all buildings and to institute asbestos removal where needed; - b. studies of asbestos form products and their potential health impact; - c. alternatives to the use of asbestos wherever it poses a human health hazard. - 5.
 SUPPORTS the protection of a safe and healthy environment through the development of efficient, effective and safe alternative mass transit systems; and SUPPORTS the limited use of gasoline or diesel driven internal combustion engines in the future as well as the development of alternatively powered vehicles.
 (2012) - 6.
 SUPPORTS legislation to require facilities that produce, store or transport hazardous substances to file with the appropriate Federal, State and local authorities an inventory of all such substances produced or stored on the premises.
 Documentation of the known risks to human health which are posed by such substances and a description of the appropriate medical treatment in the event of exposure should be provided.
 This information should be readily accessible to those requesting it.
 Exposure risk should be posted for individuals on-site with possible exposure.
 (2012) - 7.
 STRONGLY SUPPORTS the protection of public health and the environment from the contamination of medical waste and urges the following: - a.
 Establishment of federal regulations to prevent medical waste from fouling public areas. - b.
-Promotion and the stricter enforcement of a safe national standard for treatment and disposal of medical waste, including a system of uniform labeling. - Integration into the medical education curriculum of presentations regarding the issues of medical waste and its control. - d.
+Promotion and the stricter enforcement of a safe national standard for treatment and disposal of medical waste, including a system of uniform labeling. - c.
+Integration into the medical education curriculum of presentations regarding the issues of medical waste and its control. - d.
 Promotion and stricter enforcement of responsible medical waste management including, but not limited to the following: (1999)